ARM-DOE/ADI/README.md

    <installation_area>/ADI/ADI_Vagrant directory untouched.
 Thus, leaving the data stored in the synced area and the files needed to resintall the VM, should you choose to by re-executing `vagrant up`.

 One logged in your home directory area will be
-   /home/vagrant
+  `/home/vagrant`
-The care ADI libraries are located in
+The core ADI libraries are located in
-   /home/vagrant/adi-macosx-master
+  `/home/vagrant/adi-macosx-master`
 the python bindings in
-   /home/vagrant/py_lib
+  `/home/vagrant/py_lib`

-Your development area where you keep algorithm's source code is located in /home/vagrant/adi_home/dev/vap/src
+Your development area where you keep algorithm's source code is located in `/home/vagrant/adi_home/dev/vap/src`
 with binaries in
-   /home/vagrant/adi_home/dev/vap/bin
+   `/home/vagrant/adi_home/dev/vap/bin`

 ####Run ADI_Example
 The adi_example1 has been downloaded and precompiled.